scinscinscin/obsidian/courses/2618 Intelligent Systems 1/Prelim Reviewer.md

 	 - if the model is incorrect or the environment is non deterministic, the agent would be safer using a closed-loop approach
 	 - in a partially observable environment, a solution would be a branching strategy that recommends different actions depending on what percepts arrives

-**Search algorithms**
+### Search algorithms
  - take a search problem as input and returns a solution, or an indication of failure
- - each node in the search tree corresponds to a state in the state space and the edges in the tree correspond to actions
+ - each node in the search tree corresponds to a path in the state space and the edges in the tree correspond to actions
-	 - the root of the tree is the initial state of the problem
+	 - Each node has the state, previous node, action taken from previous node, depth, and total path cost.
  - Difference between state-space graph and search tree
 	 - Graph - possibly infinite set of states in the world, and the actions that allow transitions from one state to another
 	 - search tree - describes paths between these states, reaching towards the goal
-		 - the tree may have multiple paths to any given state, but each node in the tree has a unique path path back to the root
+		 - the tree may have multiple paths to any given state, but each node in the tree has a unique path back to the root
  - We expand nodes by considering the available actions for that state, and using the result function to see where those actions lead
 	 - We generate a new node for each of the resulting state
 	 - The essence of search is figuring out which child node to expand next, the **frontier** is any node that has not been explored